Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Sensors.md

 ## <a name="linearaccelerationsensor"></a>[`LinearAccelerationSensor`](xref:UnityEngine.InputSystem.LinearAccelerationSensor)

 Use the accelerometer to measure the acceleration of a device.
 This is useful to control content by moving a device around.
 Linear acceleration is the acceleration of a device unaffected by gravity.
-This is usually derived from a hardware `Accelerometer`, by subtracting the effect of gravity (see `GravitySensor`).
+This is usually derived from a hardware `Accelerometer`, by subtracting the effect of gravity (refer to `GravitySensor`).
 Values are affected by the [__Compensate Orientation__](xref:input-system-settings#compensate-orientation) setting.

 ## <a name="magneticfieldsensor"></a>[`MagneticFieldSensor`](xref:UnityEngine.InputSystem.MagneticFieldSensor)